Increased talk about avoiding and curing the keto flu has surged with the recent rise of the keto diet.

 As explained in more detail below, your body may be more susceptible to dehydration on the keto diet -- and dehydration can contribute to keto flu symptoms, especially headache, nausea, lightheadedness, constipation, and difficulty concentrating.
-Drinking more fluids including water and no calorie flavored water can also help you feel more full, leaving you more satiated and less hungry (1, 2).
+Drinking more fluids including water and

 It’s expected to experience a temporary decrease in energy and fatigue when starting the keto diet.
 You’re literally putting yourself through major metabolic changes.
 Your body’s response to decreased glucose intake is what triggers it to transition into a state of ketosis.
 It’s natural that during this process your energy levels feel lower - because they are.
 Schedule additional time for yourself to rest while these changes take place.

 Whether you’re in ketosis or not, getting adequate sleep has also been shown to lead to less cravings throughout the day which is always a positive boost for your weight loss goals (3) .

 So do what’s right for your body and let yourself snooze.

 While calories are undeniably a tremendous influence on health and weight loss, some people advocate that you don’t need to worry about these on the keto diet.
 While this is one way of doing things, and may sometimes lead to weight loss - it’s also completely dependent on the number of calories one consumes.
 Eating an overwhelming number of calories more than what you burn will still lead to weight gain - regardless of whether or not you’ve gone keto.

 However, you may feel particularly hungry and have strong cravings for carbohydrates when you first begin the ketogenic diet.
 Trying to be too strict with yourself all at once can lead to you being more susceptible to breaking your diet and overeating on the wrong foods.